These Oscar nominees could make history this year

-As Hollywood prepares for the big ceremony, there are a few nominees who are poised to make history if they take home the statuette.
+As Hollywood prepares for the big ceremony, there are a few nominees who are poised to make history if they take home the statuette, KTLA reports.

 In the acting categories, 16 out of the 20 are first-time nominees.